 - Annual meeting.
 The annual meeting is open to all section members and is held mid-summer.
 At this meeting, board members are nominated and elected, yearly business is conducted, and members mingle, network, and reconnect.

-Over the years, the Section has put on many excellent full and half day CLEs.
+Over the years, the section has put on many excellent full and half day CLEs.
 Currently, the Section hosts monthly mid-day CLEs.
-The speakers are excellent, the topics are lively, usually 1 CLE credit is approved and, best of all, it is free to Section members.
+The speakers are excellent, the topics are lively, usually one CLE credit is approved and, best of all, it is free to section members.
 Watch your e-mail for notification and sign up early, because space is limited.

-Our big-picture goal with the online e-newsletter and website blog is to bring us together as a section and to provide another communication resource to help us build better practices and relationships.
-Don't forget to bookmark our section news website (a link to this site is located on this webpage) and visit it frequently for the latest section updates that take place in between the quarterly e-newsletter editions.
+Our big-picture goal with The Global Gavel e-newsletter and blog is to bring us together as a section and to provide another communication resource to help us build better practices and relationships.
+Don't forget to bookmark our section news webpage on The Global Gavel and visit it frequently for the latest section updates that take place in between the quarterly e-newsletter editions.

 Communications Chair: Eriko "Elly" Baxter